dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

-Back in harbour, a fishing boat trying to flee the chaos vanishes in a violent explosion, and the warning call goes out that the enemy has mined the harbour\!
+Back in harbour, a fishing boat trying to flee the chaos vanishes in a violent explosion, and the warning call goes out that the enemy has mined the harbour!
 The Antonio Luna is trapped in the kettle now.
 The crew stare wide-eyed over their gunsights, wondering which of the seemingly innocuous civilian vessels will try and betray them next.

 **WAR AT SEA - HEAVY ASMs INBOUND**

 For the carrier group, the first indication of hostilities is the urgent alert from the E-2.
-"Vampires inbound\!
-SSGN\!"
+"Vampires inbound!
+SSGN!"
 There's an Oscar out there somewhere to the NNW, and he's fired a salvo directly at the carrier group.
 Moments later there are more missile warnings: a huge salvo from their ships at the lone Vincennes, a second salvo from them at our carrier, and even some shots from what must be a distant Juliett.
 Our response is swift, and two Harpoons are fired at the Kanin, sinking it a few minutes later, while a SAM takes down its helicopter.
 Every available plane is being shot off the carrier, and helicopters scramble from the escorts to get away from the targeted ships.